kevinfrankle15/Team-Feedback-Tracker/README.md

 - Ensure Docker Engine is running
 - Free ports `5000` (backend) and `5433` (PostgreSQL)

+-  Built with support from a lovable AI assistant to boost development speed, maintain code quality, and solve blockers in real-time.

+-  The backend was developed with the support of **ChatGPT**, helping streamline development, resolve bugs faster, and ensure clean, modular code.

 ---

 ### 🚀 Run the App (Backend + PostgreSQL)